 Women over 50, in perimenopause or menopause often feel like they’re on a roller coaster ride.
 They may experience intense mood swings, hot flashes and sleepless nights as their hormones fluctuate throughout the day.

 While these symptoms are a normal part of women’s health, you don’t need to suffer!
-You can take steps toward hormonal balance during menopause by making healthy lifestyle changes and taking supplements that will help your body stabilize hormone levels naturally.
+You can take steps toward hormonal balance by making healthy lifestyle changes and taking supplements that will help your body stabilize hormone levels naturally.

 Read on to learn more about how you can achieve hormonal balance and live healthier midlife!

 What is an endocrine system?

 The endocrine system coordinates the interactions between different organs and hormones.
 Hormones are produced by various endocrine glands and organs.
 These may be your thyroid, adrenals, pituitary, ovaries, and pancreas.